Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids: Abstract

 \section{Abstract}

-\setstretch{1.1} Realistic Hamiltonians for quantum spin liquids often exhibit a large separation of energy scales between their elementary excitations.
-At low but experimentally relevant temperatures, some excitations are in a low-temperature regime where they are sparse and hop coherently across the lattice, while others are thermally excited and behave as a dense, stochastic ensemble.
-We study the interplay of these quasiparticles in the case where it is driven solely by their nontrivial mutual statistics rather than by direct interaction energy terms.
-Specifically, we consider toy models for $\mathbb{Z}_2$ quantum spin liquids, where the two species of excitation (dubbed spinons and visons) are mutual semions.
-Our results show an intriguing feedback mechanism, akin to the Nagaoka effect, whereby the spinons become localised on patches of expelled visons whose typical diameter increases as temperature is reduced.
-We comment on the direct consequences of this phenomenon on the average density of excitations, as well as on transport and thermodynamic properties of the system.
-In particular, the combination of localisation and fractionalisation of the spinons leads to hysteretic behaviour in the density of excitations when performing closed temperature cycles.
-We argue that these effects can be measured in experiments and provide new avenues for obtaining evidence of quantum spin liquid behaviour.
+\setstretch{1.1} \textbf{Abstract.} Realistic model Hamiltonians for quantum spin liquids frequently exhibit a large separation of energy scales between their elementary excitations.
+At intermediate, experimentally relevant temperatures, some excitations are sparse and hop coherently, whereas others are thermally incoherent and dense.
+Here we study the interplay of two such species of quasiparticle, dubbed spinons and visons, which are subject to nontrivial mutual statistics -- one of the hallmarks of quantum spin liquid behaviour.
+Our results for $\mathbb{Z}_2$ quantum spin liquids show an intriguing feedback mechanism, akin to the Nagaoka effect, whereby spinons become localised on temperature-dependent patches of expelled visons.
+This phenomenon has important consequences for the thermodynamic and transport properties of the system, as well as for its response to quenches in temperature.
+We argue that these effects can be measured in experiments and may provide viable avenues for obtaining signatures of quantum spin liquid behaviour.

-\textit{Introduction.}---Topologically ordered phases of matter have attracted much attention over the past few decades~\cite{Nayak2008, Wen2013, Hasan2010, Qi2011} thanks to their unusual behaviour, which is of fundamental interest and has potential applications in quantum information storage and processing~\cite{Kitaev2003,Levin2005,Nayak2008}.
+\textsf{\textbf{Introduction}}\\ Topologically ordered phases of matter have attracted much attention over the past few decades~\cite{Nayak2008, Wen2013} thanks to their unusual behaviour, which is of fundamental interest and has potential applications in quantum information storage and processing~\cite{Kitaev2003,Levin2005,Nayak2008}.
 Such states are characterised for example by subleading corrections to the ground state entanglement entropy~\cite{Levin2006,Kitaev2006-EntanglementEntropy}, and by a ground state degeneracy that depends on the genus of the space on which the system resides~\cite{Wen1990}.
 Their low-energy excitations often take the form of pointlike, fractionalised quasiparticles with anyonic statistics~\cite{Wilczek2009}.